MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/learn-about-cloud-hybrid-search-for-sharepoint.md

 ### The search schema in SharePoint in Microsoft 365

-You manage the search schema in SharePoint, see [Manage the Search Center in SharePoint](/sharepoint/manage-search-center).
+You manage the search schema in SharePoint for Microsoft 365, see [Manage the Search Center in SharePoint](/sharepoint/manage-search-center).

 The default mappings between crawled and managed properties in the search schema in Microsoft 365 also apply to the on-premises content.
 As long as you don't remove your existing, standard SSA, you can still set up a search schema in SharePoint Server, but this search schema won't apply to your on-premises content that the cloud SSA crawls.

-In the user interface for managing the search schema in SharePoint, you can't see the difference between the origin of properties such as categories, crawled properties, and automatically created managed properties.
+In the user interface for managing the search schema in SharePoint for Microsoft 365, you can't see the difference between the origin of properties such as categories, crawled properties, and automatically created managed properties.

 For content that's stored in Microsoft 365, you can customize the search schema at the tenant and the site collection level.
 For content that's stored on-premises, you can only customize the search schema at the tenant level.
 In the search index, metadata for content that's stored on-premises has the managed property ** IsExternalContent ** set to true.